masoudfaizi/website-crawler/frontend/README.md

 # Website Analyzer Frontend

-This document provides a detailed explanation of the Website Analyzer frontend architecture, components, and functionality.
+A detailed breakdown of how I built the frontend for the Website Analyzer project - documenting key decisions, component structure, and the overall architecture.

 ## Table of Contents